meetoseh/backend/docs/redis/keys.md

 -   `jobs:hot` used for the hot queue for jobs in jobs.py
 -   `cognito:jwks` used for caching our cognito keys in auth.py
+-   `rjobs:hash` is a hash of all the recurring jobs in `jobs`
+-   `rjobs` is a sset where the scores are the unix time the job should be run next, and the values are the hashes of the jobs. see the jobs repo for more details
+-   `rjobs:purgatory` a set of job hashes that were removed from `rjobs` and are temporarily being processed. this should remain near empty

 ## pubsub keys